alkurbatov/dotfiles/man/emacs_keys.md

 ## Window management
 C-x 0 - close the current window.
 C-x 1 - close all windows except the current.
-C-x 2 - split the current window horizontaly.
+C-x 2 - split the current window horizontally.
 C-x 3 - split the current window vertically.
 C-M-v - scroll in the neighbor window.
 C-x o - move cursor to the neighbor window.